Live10NOP/CTF_Writeups/Buckeye_CTF_2021/challenges/flattened/README.md

 Our approach works by creating shellcode that passes the filter, but when the branching instructions are removed, the semantics change in order to retrieve the flag.

 ## Challenge
-After receiveing the shellcode, the challenge first simulates it with [qilling](https://github.com/qilingframework/qiling) (we refer to this as the _simulation phase_).
+After receiving the shellcode, the challenge first simulates it with [qilling](https://github.com/qilingframework/qiling) (we refer to this as the _simulation phase_).
 All instructions that are executed during the simulation phase are inserted into a buffer, with the exception of branching instructions (`jmp`, `call`, `ret`, etc.)
 We refer to the shellcode in this buffer, as the _flattened_ shellcode.
 If an _illegal syscall_ is encountered during simulation, that is, a syscall for which register `rax` is neither 1 (`write`) nor 60 (`exit`), the simulation phase aborts and the challenge ends.